Maybe you want to live free from money stress and anxiety. Or, perhaps you’re like me, aggressively investing to grow wealth.

 3. Your Net Worth

-Net-worth is your measure of wealth.
-It’s the difference between what you own and what you owe.
-Net worth is my measure personal finance progress metric as it directly relates to monetary freedom.
+Net-worth is your measure of financial wealth.
+It is the difference between what you own and what you owe.

 Net Worth = Total Assets – Total Liabilities